SuitUp/Spam_Detector/README.md

+# -- author: @Vineet --

 # Spam_Detector - Text Classification with Naive Bayes
-Build a spam detection model using the NLP technique, `The Naive Bayes` algorithm.
+A spam detection model trained on the Naive Bayes alogorithm, leveraging NLP to solve the problem of spam/ham in emails.

 ## About
-The challenge of text classification is to attach labels to bodies of text, e.g., tax document, medical form, etc. based on the text itself.
+The challenge of text classification is to attach labels to bodies of text, e.g., tax document, medical form, etc. based on the text itself!
-We’ll use a natural language processing (NLP) technique for text classification called Naive Bayes.

 ## Dataset
-We’ll be using the Enron email dataset for our training data.
+Used the Enron email dataset for the model training.
 This is real email data from the Enron Corporation after the company collapsed.

 Link to data-set :- http://www2.aueb.gr/users/ion/data/enron-spam/

-Instructions :- download all of the numbered folders, i.e., enron1, enron2, etc., and put all of them in a top-level folder simply called enron.
+Instructions :- download all of the numbered folders, i.e., enron1, enron2, etc., and put all of them inside a parent directory.

-## About the approach
+## Key Idea
 let’s first understand the algorithm.
 For training,  we need three things: the (log) class priors, i.e., the probability that any given message is spam/ham;